schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 basics like coupling and cohesion, or assignment of responsibility, the SOLID principles, deign patterns, language idioms, test-first, and so on.

-When I move to this level, I do the same thing I did at the languag level.
+When I move to this level, I do the same thing I did at the language level.
 I take time practicing techniques, problems, and even keyboard shortcuts to get this higher level of thinking connected to my kinesthetic memory.

 One great way to do that is is through code katas, or maybe full on programming problems.
 I have a few in my back pocket I lean on.
-Having accidentally practiced repition on a single problem for years because I was teaching in the 90s, I both have quite a bit of experience with particular problems.
+Having accidentally practiced repetition on a single problem for years because I was teaching in the 90s, I both have quite a bit of experience with particular problems.
 More importantly, I have practice practicing and learning how to make small variances in a solution to see what happens.